 16. Take A Class

 Bangkok is never short of classes for kids and teens, catering to a myriad of interests.
-Explore the next generation in educational robotics at Kids Robotics Learning Centre or learn some new techniques with Bangkok Soccer Schools. and Spin and Slice Tennis.
+Explore the next generation in educational robotics at Kids Robotics Learning Centre or learn some new techniques with The Movement Playground. and Spin Academy and Spin & Slice Tennis and Fitness Club.
 Explore painting in a variety of media at Paron School of Art or develop skills in the performing arts at Curtain Up Drama, among other captivating courses and sporting classes.

 Wannabe chefs can sharpen their culinary skills at The Courageous Kitchen Bangkok Cooking School.
 Offering Thai cooking classes “for kids and kids at heart”, Courageous Kitchen has a course just for tweens/teens (12-16 years old), and those aged 17 and over.
 All proceeds go towards helping feed, train, and empower young people at risk in Bangkok.

 Take a break from the big city and get out to Bangkok’s natural wonders.
 Fishing is a great way to spend time some quality time with your mates and compete for the largest fish while chilling out on the river banks and boardwalks.
 One of Bangkok’s most popular fishing sites is Bungsamran, this park is friendly for beginners and advanced fishers alike.
 Fishing Rods, bait, nets are all provided and available for rent when you’re there, just remember to bring your patience, and your sun cream!